 AI is that kind of moment right now.
 The capabilities that are emerging this year will be standard practice across most industries within 18 months.
 The founders who are best positioned at that point are not the ones who wait until their competitors force their hand.
 They are the ones who built the intelligence systems, developed the workflows, and made the decisions about where to apply AI in their specific businesses before the window of early advantage closed.
 Staying current on AI is how you see that window.
 That is a revenue activity, because positioning before a wave arrives is where the disproportionate returns come from.

-The Two Failure Modes and Why Both Cost You
+What Are the Two Failure Modes and How Do Both Cost You?

 The founder who ignores AI entirely has a simple story.
 They are busy, they have a business to run, the AI landscape changes too fast to keep up with, and they will get to it when things settle down.
 Things will not settle down.
 The pace of development in AI is not slowing and the assumption that you can catch up later without cost is the same assumption that has been wrong about every major technology shift in business history.
 The cost of ignoring AI is not visible yet for most businesses.
 It will be.